A Complete Guide to the Residency Match

 • Pediatrics 2

-The number of contiguous ranks is very important.
-In 2022, anesthesiology applicants with 11+ contiguous ranks matched with an anesthesiology program 90% of the time.
-But applicants with only one contiguous rank matched only 45% of the time.
+The number of contiguous ranks is important.
+For example, anesthesiology applicants with 12+ contiguous ranks matched with an anesthesiology program 90% of the time.
+But applicants with only one contiguous rank matched less than 40% of the time.

 Related: Medical Specialties with Good Work/Life Balance and Low Burnout Rates